nedbat/coveragepy/doc/cmd.rst

 also want data from the current directory, name it explicitly on the command line.

-When coverage.py combines data file, it looks for files named the same as the data file (defaulting to ".coverage"), with a dotted suffix.
+When coverage.py combines data files, it looks for files named the same as the data file (defaulting to ".coverage"), with a dotted suffix.
 Here are some examples of data files that can be combined::